Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1940:

-According to the captain's report the escort had left the convoy at around dawn on Sept.
-25, with S/S Nova Scotia continuing as the leading vessel of the convoy until the Commodore signalled for them to proceed to their respective destinations.
+According to the captain's report the escort had left the convoy around dawn on Sept.
+25, with the British Nova Scotia continuing as the leading vessel of the convoy until the Commodore signalled for them to proceed to their respective destinations.
 Position at that time was 54 30N 20 20W.
 During that afternoon 2 ships from the convoy were sunk, namely Sulairia and Eurymedon, both British, and later the British Corrientes was torpedoed and damaged (later sunk).
 Tancred continued at full speed according to the course given by Navy Control, while zig-zagging because U-boats were in the neighbourhood.

 At 07:07 GMT on Sept.
 26, 14 hours and 37 minutes after dispersal, when in position 53 32N 24 35W she was hit by a torpedo in the middle of No. 2 hatch on the port side.
-(The Greek Papalemos was dimly visible about 3 miles to starboard, presumably from the same convoy).
+(The Greek Papalemos was dimly visible about 3 miles to starboard, presumably from the same convoy?
+Not listed by A. Hague).
 The captain was asleep on the sofa in his cabin at the time, and the explosion threw him to the floor.
-Running out on deck he met the officer on watch (1st mate) who had given orders to abandon ship very soon after the torpedo had struck, as she had begun to settle by the bow, and No. 1 and No. 2 holds were flooding rapidly.
+Running out on deck he met the officer on watch (1st mate) who had given orders to abandon ship soon after the torpedo had struck, as she had begun to settle by the bow, and No. 1 and No. 2 holds were flooding rapidly.
 (Damages were on the port side abreast No. 2 hatch, about 8 ft below water line.
 No. 2 hold opened to the sea and the bulkhead between No. 2 and 3 holds was fractured and hatch covers were blown out from No 1 and 2 holds as well as from no. 3 hold abaft the bridge).
 The captain saw that No. 3 hold was filling, so he also left the ship as the last person to do so about 8 minutes after the torpedo had hit.
 No S.O.S. had been sent because the instruments and radio station as well as the charthouse were destroyed by the torpedo.

 In the way of armament Tancred had a 4" gun, a Lewis A/A and a rifle on board.
 She had no gunners, but the 2nd mate and the crew had been trained a little in the use of the 4" gun in Liverpool.
 As it happened, there had been no opportunity to use it.